thomaspzollo/functional_uq/README.md

 ### Running Experiments

-Run the below command to reproduce all of our experiments
+Run the below command to reproduce all of our experiments.
+Our data can be found under zipped_data/ and includes:

+ - CivilComments: Logits, labels, groups
+ - RxRx1: Logits, labels
+ - Movielens: User/Item score matrix, groups

+Unzip and move data to appropriate folders before running.

 #### Section 5.1.1